-Before the advent of musical television series—from Crazy Ex-Girlfriend to Empire—television and film used to give us a taste of musical theatre in our regular doses of entertainment.
+Before the advent of musical television series—from Smash to Crazy Ex-Girlfriend—television and film used to give us a taste of musical theatre in our regular doses of entertainment.
 Any musical theatre devotee should know when pop culture nods to our favorite art form.
-Here are 9 fake musicals we saw snippets of on the big and small screen.
+Here are 9 fake musicals we saw snippets of on screens big and small.

 Sample Lyric: “The Irma Luhrman-Merman murder / Turned the bird’s world lurid / The whir and the purr of a twirler girl / She would the world were demurer”

 We never see even a glimpse of the musical adaptation of Jenna’s indie movie The Rural Juror—about, as best as anyone can decipher, the “Irma Luhrman-Merman murder”—but who cares, because instead we are treated to the glorious sight of Tony winner Jane Krakowski doing what she did so well for all seven seasons: sublimely singing the most ridiculous lyrics imaginable.
 We’ll always be glad we met her—and learned this tongue-twister from repeat watchings on YouTube.